lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 easily and securely host quotable, changing information, optionally anonymously, without requiring external services.

 1. Stream input device
+sight, hearing, touch, smell, taste + emotion, thought, association until BCI, internal state is expressed indirectly and can be captured with sight and hearing. unobtrusive cam, mic, battery and charging. headband for first person, otherwise smartphone?

+it is inherently too much, needs filtering streaming is cheap. maintaining and sorting the past is expensive. some still do it to share efficiently.

+- bci
+- ar recording - optionally see live video + ar/vr overlay, otherwise just sits there
+- spider hat - includes vr recording. could get bodies for walking, swimming, flying. general legs it can walk with.
+- phone

 2. Stream format
+live video, transcribed audio, one file type (video with markdown subtitles?), 3D video, 360 video? and any other files, raw text or markdown for messages. old versions, compressed

+convert to web friendly formats HTML XML for compatibility +original files

+format / protocol must support interaction

 3. Stream publishing
+no middleman, instant, one-button publishing of various files + history see raw files in explorer + renderer + default page?

+possibly P2P network and optionally hosting on other machines optionally anonymously.

+decide scope of recipients for any document, optionally send a copy to a person instead of just making it available. live stream chat vs messages vs email vs publishing passively?

 4. Stream downloading
+RSS/subscribing, live stream

 5. Stream download fomatting
+original files

 6. Stream output device
+scale between small screen and VR desktop/video

 ### Research